 Recommended by Peter from Where Is Your Toothbrush?

 Argentina may be the world’s top wine producer, but lovers of craft beer, or cerveza artisanal, can have a blast here too.

 Several microbreweries in Buenos Aires serve up some of the best beer in South America.
 Three stand out.

 Antares has several locations in BA (and many more around Argentina), each of which is a hive of trendy beer drinkers (you may even have to wait for a table, especially in the Palermo pub).

 The beer bears no trace of the watery stuff they used to make, but skip the clásicas and go for the seasonals like Honey Beer, a unique pale ale with a touch of, yes, honey, or the light, caramelly Cream Stout.

 Breoghan offers a nice complement to the San Telmo fair.
 Tucked in a side street a block away, the brick-walled pub decorated with beer paraphernalia from around the world is a cozy haven.

 Beer here is more than decent and seasonal brews round out a solid offering; be sure to try the San Telmo Fire IPA.

-Buller brewery's pub in Recoleta, too, benefits from its excellent location—and an even better beer.
-Across from the famous cemetery (come at sunset for an extra dose of symbolism), the pub is airy and long.
+Buller brewery’s pub in Recoleta, too, benefits from its excellent location—and an even better beer.
+The pub is airy and long across from the famous cemetery (come at sunset for an extra dose of symbolism).

 3. The Cementerio de la Recoleta